kolitoo/Philosopher-42/README.md

 #2 Meals:
 To check meals, I simply increment a variable that is then compared if my variable if there is a number of meals to eat.
 If so, my program stops.

-⚠️Warning⚠️: Every check are protect with the mutex (Otherwise this create data race).
+⚠️Warning: Every check are protect with the mutex (Otherwise this create data race).

-# Tester
+# Leaks & tests
 To test my program, i used this one : https://github.com/MichelleJiam/LazyPhilosophersTester